rhul-compsoc/SimpleGUICS2Pygame/Sphinx/index.rst

 * ``--print-load-medias``: Print URLs or local filenames loaded.
 * ``--save-downloaded-medias``: save images and sounds downloaded from Web that don't already exist in local directory.
-* ``--stop-timers``: Stop all timers when close frame.
+* ``--stop-timers``: Stop all timers when close frame without ask.

-If an argument not in this list then next arguments are ignored.
+If an argument is not in this list then it is ignored and all next arguments are ignored.

 Arguments used by SimpleGUICS2Pygame is deleted to ``sys.argv``.